abartnof/teaching_and_outcomes/README.md

-# The relationship between what we ask of teachers, and students' academic performance
+# Teachers' jobs, and students' outcomes
 ![Summary](summary.png)
 TL;DR: Students score better on an academic assessment where...
 - Teachers are paid more